Secure a student loan for living costs during your studies without red tape

 Can I repay the student loan early?

-What happens if I drop out of my studies?
+What happens if I discontinue my studies?

 Is a student loan also possible for a semester abroad?